 Customer acquisition cost (CAC)

 CAC is the estimated cost of acquiring a new subscriber, including marketing, sales, and headcount.
-CAC is essential for assessing subscriber ROI (return on investment).
-It provides visibility into acquisition campaign efficiency and helps keep marketing and sales budgets in check.
+CAC is essential for assessing subscriber ROI (return on investment), since it tells you if your customer acquisition strategies are working and how much you're paying for your active customer base.

 When combined with lifetime value (LTV), CAC helps to answer how much profit you get for every dollar your company puts into sales and marketing channels.